leandrawisnu/readme/README.md

 ## About Me

 I'm Leandra, a CS Student based in Indonesia 🇮🇩.
 I have a passion for Tech 💻.
 Currently, I'm working on my school project ✍️.
+Private Repos because of School 🏫

 - 🔭 I’m currently training for LKS 2025
 - 🌱 I’m currently learning C# & Kotlin